polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-your-first-substrate-chain/interact.md

 To actually interact with this local node, you need to start your `substrate-front-end-template`.

+Open another terminal in your working folder and run the following:

 ```bash
 cd substrate-front-end-template/
 # Install the Node.JS dependencies